 Once you have entered the genome browser with an attached dataset (like above), you can also navigate to / zoom out any other region in the genome.
 This allows you to look at the neighboring genes in a single go.
-What can also be informative is the ability to separate the expression on the basis of a track.
+It can be informative to separate the expression on the basis of a track.
 This can be achieved by selecting ‘dataset_track’ from the sample dropdown in the middle panel.
 Finally, within the genome browser, the contents for a panel on the left side can be hidden from a view by setting the height to 0.

 In the left upper menu-panel several options are available to provide you with additional information sources of the MYCN gene and additional analyses.
 KaplanScan and Time Series analyses will be discussed in separate tutorials.
 GeneCards will redirect you to an overview on your gene of interest composed of many different resources.
 ProbePlus, will provide the sequences probed by the U133 Affymetrix platforms (Will not be shown in other platforms).
 Across datasets will generate an overview showing the average expression of the gene of interest within all datasets of the same platform/normalization scheme (provided that the normalization supports dataset additions).

-Clicking on pubsniffer opens a new screen showing a list of how times your gene of interest is found within the NCBI Pubmed database in combination with dataset keywords.
-Clicking on “outlink” redirects you to Pubmed Pub-reminer which is a tool for PubMed query building and literature mining.
+When you click on the link (the name of the gene) under the PubSniffer header in the left menu, a new screen opens thats lists the number of times your gene of interest is found within the NCBI Pubmed database in combination with dataset keywords.
+Clicking on one of the “Pubreminder” links redirects you to Pubmed Pub-reminer which is a tool for PubMed query building and literature mining.

-Did you know that the Pub-reminer is a helpful tool for literature mining
+Did you know that Pub re-miner is a helpful tool for literature mining?

 In the large amounts of medical literature, finding information tailored to your needs and interest is becoming more and more complex.
 Using the right keywords is essential for effective searches, but which ones should you use?
 Pub re-miner is a web-based tool that allows simple text-based query building and information gathering (mining) of the NCBI literature search engine PubMed.
 Pub re-miner presents its results, gathered from abstracts, in frequency tables of journals, authors and words, which can be included / excluded in an iterative fashion.
 Next to building efficient queries, Pub re-miner can also be helpful in other areas: selecting a journal for your current work (by scanning the most often used journals of similar research) Finding experts in a research area (by viewing the authors associated with your query) Determine the research interest of an author (by viewing the keywords associated with an author